Information

 4340 forged steel: what is it?

 4340 is a low-alloy nickel-chromium-molybdenum steel valued for its balance of strength, toughness and fatigue life.
 It is the reference material for performance rods: it absorbs high combustion pressures and engine speeds without permanent deformation, where an OEM sintered rod quickly reaches its limit.
+Compared with a series sintered-metal rod, this forged 4340 improves by about +19% in yield strength, +8% in tensile strength and +19 to +37% in fatigue endurance, markedly extending its life under repeated stress.

 Connecting rod profiles